Boeijink & Boekel Painting conservation studio

 We will describe to you what can happen to paintings, and what can and cannot be done about them, illustrated by photo’s.

 First there are the normal processes of aging, causing cracks in the paintwork, and increasing transparency of paintlayers.
-There may be changes in the structure of paint caused by techniques or materials used by the artist, for example ripples in the paint.
+There may be changes in the structure of paint caused by techniques or materials used by the artist, for example wrinkling of the paintlayer.
 These symptoms should be accepted as characteristic of an older work of art.

 One of the common treatments consists of the removal of surface dirt and/or the layer of varnish.
 The painting has lost its clarity and seems yellower than it used to be.
 The varnish may have yellowed or a deposit of grime and nicotine may have built up on the varnish, possibly a combination of these two.